senzlab/zchain/README.md

 ## about zchain

-Blockchain implementation based on apache cassandra distributed database.
-We implemented all consensus based on cassandra cluster
+blockchain implementation based on apache cassandra distributed database.
+We implemented all consensus based on cassandra cluster with scala langauge

 ## run cassandra